July 22, 2021 • Third Third Journal

 My Experience of a Leadership Transition

 I can relate personally to some of what I read in Scripture about leadership transitions, not that I’m planning to retire from my work any time soon.
-And I’m really hoping that I’m not going to retire anytime soon in the way of Moses (by dying).
+And I’m really hoping that I won’t retire anytime soon in the way of Moses (by dying).
 For what it’s worth, I’m not ready for Elijah’s fiery chariot ride to Heaven, either.
 Of course, I don’t know what the future holds.
 But I’m hopeful that I’ll continue to work as part of the De Pree Center for quite a few more years.

 However, as you may already know, I have recently passed my “mantle” to a younger leader, choosing to step back from the role of Executive Director in order to become a Senior Strategist, focusing on the spiritual formation of leaders and the De Pree Center’s “third third” initiative.
 I am pleased that the new Executive Director of the center is someone I had the privilege of hiring, encouraging, mentoring, and partnering with for three years, not unlike what Moses may have done with Joshua and Elijah may have done with Elisha.
 Michaela O’Donnell Long is not only someone I’ve had the pleasure of knowing and helping to promote.
 She is also my boss and an awfully good one at that.
 In a way, though I passed fifty several years ago, I’m rather like the Levites in that I am now in a position of assisting Michaela in her executive leadership of the De Pree Center while not exercising that level of leadership myself.